 Understanding Cache to Database Synchronization

 Cache inconsistency can adversely affect business applications, resulting in poor decision-making, reduced performance, and potential data integrity challenges.
 NCache provides effective synchronization methods to address these issues.
+Achieving strong consistency in distributed systems often requires balancing the CAP theorem requirements.
+NCache addresses this through real-time synchronization features.

-Common Causes of Cache Inconsistency
+Primary Causes of Database-Cache Inconsistency

 Cache inconsistency arises due to several reasons, some of which are: